kwantton/Tietokannat_ja_web_ohjelmointi-dinerappthing/README.md

 The admin can add new places on the map by querying based on a rough name and a rough address, hide existing places, as well as add and remove descriptions ("categories") of the places.
 The admin can delete reviews by rendering them invisible to others (we don't want to permanently delete the evidence c;).
 The admin can also delete comments by rendering them invisible.
 Deleting comments and reviews (non-permanently) can be done independently of each other.
 Hidden (non-permanently 'removed') ratings are ignored in calculation of grade average for a place.
 The user can search (hide/show) the restaurants on the map, and on the list below, based on the description or the name of the place.
 After the abovementioned adding of new places based on an approximate name and an approximate address, the Places API will then search the official name and address and other info to be shown on map.
 The rough name and address in the SQL db are also updated to their official counterparts in this process.
 Only the official name and address are then shown to the users.

-their own reviews, including a comment and a rating/5.
 ## TO-DO:
 - refactor and clean-up